<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 xr650l-dual-sport-motorcyclePhoto Credit: Honda Powersports

 The XR650L takes the crown as the most dirt-worthy of the big Japanese singles, thanks in large part to its tall stature and firmer suspension.
-It shares the same well-documented reliability as its blue and green counterparts, and is just as easy to find on the used market for cheap.

 If you're loving the big singles but want the most off-road-focused option straight out of the box, this is the bike to beat.